arielzissu/wedding_memory_client/README.md

 - create carousel when you click on one image card
 - support fail upload image (continue with the rest images)
 - support pagination

+bugs:
+- env file is not in .gitIgnore !!!!
+- handle carousel for the gallery image page